 Chase does have a car loan limit:

 If you need a specific home loan product, chances are that Chase can help you get the right one.
-Even if you don’t live in one of the 22 states with a Chase branch, you can still use them as your mortgage lender no matter where you are.
+Even if you don’t live in one of the 22 states with a Chase branch, you can still use them as your mortgage lender.

 Here are the types of mortgages offered by Chase:

-This is a broad range of loan types that suit just about anyone’s needs.
-If you live in California, for example, even an average-priced home could be about the conventional limits.
-Chase can help you qualify for a jumbo loan.
+This broad range of loan types suit just about anyone’s needs.
+For example, if you live in California, even an average-priced home could be about the conventional limits.
+However, Chase can help you qualify for a jumbo loan.

-Or if your credit is below the usual cut off or you don’t have a lot of money saved up for a down payment, you could benefit from an FHA loan.
+An FHA loan may be a viable choice if your credit score is below the usual cut-off or you don’t have much saved up for a down payment.
 VA loans are great for military service members or veterans.

 To help you weigh your options, take advantage of Chase’s team of home lending advisors.
 They’ll help you look at your financials and qualifications to see what kind of home loan is the best option.

 With college tuition costing all but an arm and a leg, federal student aid often doesn’t cover the full cost of attendance.
-Private loans make up a large portion of today’s student loan debt, which is funded by private financial institutions like Chase.
+As a result, private loans comprise a large portion of today’s student loan debt, which are funded by private financial institutions like Chase.

-Here’s the contact information for Chase private student loans:
+Here’s the contact information for AES student loans:

 Phone: 1 (800) 233-0557